matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/README.md

 # Understanding zkSync 2.0

-zkSync 2.0 is made to look and feel like Ethereum, but with lower fees.
+zkSync 2.0 is made to look and feel like Ethereum, but with higher throughput and lower fees.
 However, since it is optimized for zero-knowledge proofs, some differences are inevitable.
-This section focuses on specifics on zkSync 2.0.
+This section focuses on the specifics of zkSync 2.0.

 ## Table of contents